 Accommodation for Alpe d'Huez

-Search our bike-friendly accommodation listings, in or browse the map below for some great places to stay.
+Search our accommodation database here, or email me for a personal recommendation.
 See also here for more advice on finding accommodation in France.
-As with bike hire (below and on the map as well), book well ahead, especially in summer and when visiting Alpe d'Huez for the Tour de France.
+As with bike hire (below), book well ahead, especially in summer and when visiting Alpe d'Huez for the Tour de France.

 Bike hire for Alpe d'Huez